-Historically, regional fishery science centers (RFSC) and fishery management councils (RFMC) have made a number of efforts to explore EBFM in the context of fishery management, particularly through execution the mandated stock assessment requirements of the MSA 2007 and Essential Fish Habitat (EFH) requirements of the Sustainable Fisheries Act 1996.
-To varying degrees the RFMCs have implemented actions consistent with an EBFM approach as outlined in the 1999 Ecosystem Principles Advisory Panel report (as modified below), although none has taken every measure implied in the Report.
+Historically, regional fishery science centers (RFSC) and regional fishery management councils (RFMC) have made a number of efforts to implement EBFM in the context of fishery management, particularly through execution the mandated stock assessment requirements of the MSA 2007 and Essential Fish Habitat (EFH) requirements of the Sustainable Fisheries Act 1996.
+To varying degrees the RFMCs have implemented actions consistent with an EBFM approach as outlined in the 1999 Ecosystem Principles Advisory Panel (EPAP 1999) report although none has taken every action outlined in the Report.
 Additionally, the Magnuson Stevens Act (MSA) and other US legislation encourage the councils to use the best available ecosystem science in decision making and management.
-These actions together with Presidential Executive Orders have allowed US fishery management to move in the direction of EBFM.
+These actions together with the Marine Mammal Protection Act, Endangered Species Act, National Environmental Policy Act and Presidential Executive Orders have encouraged and pushed US fishery management to move in the direction of EBFM.
+Finally, there are challenging questions about ecosystem change and use of EBFM for management of sustainable fisheries that go beyond current efforts by science centers and management councils but which affect the ability to meet mandates and other legislative requirements.

-In consideration of these advances, the ESMWG sought to evaluate the progress made in aspects of ecosystem sciences most relevant to fisheries management, and their application in fisheries management from 1996 to present.
-Specifically, they reviewed actions taken by RFMCs to implement an EBFM approach (Report Section I), and the state of science to support an ecosystem-based approach to fishery management (Report Section II).
+In consideration of these advances, the ESMWG sought to assess the progress made in aspects of ecosystem sciences most relevant to fisheries management, and their application in fisheries management from 1999 to present.
+Specifically, we reviewed actions taken by RFMCs to implement an EBFM approach (Report Section I), and the state of science to support an ecosystem-based approach to fishery management (Report Section II).

-Representatives of RFSCs and RFMCs (Table 1) presented information to the ESMWG over a course of meetings based upon a series of questions regarding their progress towards EBFM.
+Representatives of RFSCs and RFMCs (Table 1) presented information to the ESMWG over a course of meetings based upon a series of questions posed to elicit their progress towards EBFM.
 To identify progress toward EBFM through council actions, a simple framework was developed to organize this information (Table 2).
-This framework was based upon advice from the Ecosystem Principles Advisory Panel (1999), which emphasizes EBFM as a process that moves from traditional fisheries management toward a broader consideration of ecosystem and socioeconomic information.
-Specific criteria focus on movements to stop overfishing, delineate ecosystem interactions, quantify and address uncertainties, set goals and indicators for ecosystem health, develop and apply ecosystem models and management tools.
+This framework was based upon advice from the Ecosystem Principles Advisory Panel (1999), which emphasized EBFM as a process that moves from traditional fisheries management toward a broader consideration of ecosystem and socio-economic information.
+The framework comprises action taken and decisions made to stop overfishing, delineate ecosystem interactions, quantify and address uncertainties, set goals and indicators for ecosystem health, develop and apply ecosystem models and management tools.

 Progress of RFMCs towards components of this framework was qualitatively evaluated based upon specified actions (Table 3), and summarized per council region as to its implementation of actions toward EBFM (Table 4).
-Overall, moderate progress was being made by all councils in many of the components.
-Several factors contributed to variability in progress, including regional constraints on resources or competencies, differences in applicability of certain criteria, and differential regional uptake of various components of EBFM.
+Overall, moderate progress was made by all councils in many of the components.
+Several factors contributed to variability in progress, including regional constraints on resources or competencies, differences in applicability of certain criteria, and differential regional adoption of various components of EBFM.

-On the subject of the state of EBFM science for fisheries management, a synthesis of observations was created from posed questions to RFSCs and RFMCs.
-In summary, the science enterprise is strong, with a large amount of the effort going into stock assessments, EFH, and other mandates.
-Additionally, a considerable amount of research is being performed and made available to councils.
-However, social science investments for EBFM research are quite limited.
-RFMCs are using EBFM science in management, but its demand and use is highly variable by council region.
-As Fishery Ecosystem Plans continue to be developed, the use of EBFM science increases.
+To assess the state of EBFM science for fisheries management, a synthesis of observations was created from the responses to questions posed to RFSCs and RFMCs.
+In summary, the science enterprise is strong, with a large amount of the effort going into stock assessments, EFH, and other mandates are at the foundation of EBFM.
+Additionally, a considerable amount of research is being performed to support council decision making.
+Investment in social science needed for EBFM as a coupled socio-ecological system was quite limited.
+RFMCs are using EBFM science in management, but the demand for and use of ecosystem science is highly variable by council region.
+Where RFMC commit to development and implementation of Fishery Ecosystem Plans the demand for and use of EBFM science increases.